paosi/virtual_instrument/README.md

 - Install the playsound module from the terminal with command "pip install playsound".

-- Download the main file, "name_song.py"

-- The sound files are located in "zapsplat.zip".
-Download the zip file and unzip in the same directory where you will keep "name_song.py".
-Now, you should have a folder "/zapsplat" in the same directory as "name_song.py".
+- The main file is "name_song.py".
+The sound files are located in "/zapsplat" folder.
+Download the zip file and unzip.
+Please keep "name_song.py" and "/zapsplat" in the same directory so the program functions correctly.

 - This program runs from the terminal.
 Type "chmod +x name_song.py" to make it executable.